Dudemanguy/password-sanity/README.md

 #### Installing From Source
 Note that you don't have to actually install *pws*.
 You could just execute it directly.

-If you have an existing installation, first remove it with `# pip uninstall password-sanity`.

 ```
 $ git clone https://github.com/Dudemanguy/password-sanity.git
 $ cd password-sanity